laurelherting/lmh-headspace/AWS/services.md

 ### S3 general
 * uploaded file called: Object
   * S3 is object-based
-    ex. allows you to upload files
+  * ie. allows you to upload files
 * files can be 0 bytes - 5tb
 * objects can be downloaded via url
 * unlimited storage